digitalec/deemon/docs/docs/commands/import.md

 $ deemon import artists.txt
 ```

+You can also specify `-i` or `--artist-ids` to import a text file containing a list of artist IDs.

+CSV support is in the works and should be available soon (likely v1.3)

 ## Directory
 Similarly to importing artists via a text file, deemon can read a directory listing that contains artist subdirectories.